SyneRBI/SIRF/doc/UserGuide.md

 ### `AcquisitionModel`

-PET and MR `AcquisitionModel`s can be used instead of the CCPi [`Operator`](https://github.com/vais-ral/CCPi-Framework/blob/master/Wrappers/Python/ccpi/optimisation/ops.py#L32). `Operator`s have the main methods `direct` and `adjoint` to perform the forward and backward projections.
+PET and MR `AcquisitionModel`s can be used instead of the CCPi [`Operator`](http://edosil.net/stfc/cil/html/optimisation.html). `Operator`s have the main methods `direct` and `adjoint` to perform the forward and backward projections.
 The `adjoint` method exists only if the `AcquisitionModel` is linear.
-In all what follows the parameter `out` must be set to `None` and it is added to the signature of the methods for compatibility.
+In all what follows the parameter `out` can be passed when user wants to use a specific instance to retrieve the result.

 The methods that have been added both in MR and PET :
 1. `direct(img, out=None)` Projects an image into the (simulated) acquisition space, alias of `forward`.
 2. `adjoint(data, out=None)` Back-projects acquisition data to image space, alias of `backward`.